Understanding Kanban for Software Development.

 Split the WIP Columns.

-It’s always good practice to split the WIP Limit into two areas 1.
+It’s always a good practice of splitting the WIP Limit into two areas 1.
 Doing

 2. Done This split will make the status of WIP more visible and prominent.
 And help the team to make their strategy.

-The done state of the Left column is the backlog for the right column.
-For Example, the stories underdone state of Development are the backlog for testing.
+Done state of the Left column is the backlog for the right column.
+For Example, The stories underdone state of Development are the backlog for testing.

 Understanding the Pull Based System